muhiddinjv/udacity/e-capstone/p5-travel-app/README.md

   - [ ] Move expired trips to bottom/have their style change so it’s clear it’s expired

 ---
-- CHECK PAST YEARS
-- HISTORICAL WEATHER ON THIS SAME DAY FOR THE PAST 3 YEARS
+- CHECK PAST YEARS: HISTORICAL WEATHER ON THIS SAME DAY FOR THE PAST 3 YEARS
-- Low: -7 °C
-- High: -1 °C
-- Rain: It rained over 4.17% of the day.
-- Snow: 0 cm